 The existing commercial development has a significant impact on neighbours in the surrounding area as a result of the substantial mass and height of the buildings.
 The proposed smaller scale residential development is considered likely to improve relationships with neighbours.
-Although the existing buildings are vacant and unused, the lawful commercial use could be resumed, and the consequences if this in terms of, noise disturbance and activity, including the use of the car parking, lighting of external areas, traffic are a material consideration in the determination of the current application.
+Although the existing buildings are vacant and unused, the lawful commercial use could be resumed, and the consequences if this in terms of, noise disturbance and activity, including the use of the car parking, lighting of external areas, traffic generation etc. are a material consideration in the determination of the current application.
+Indeed, notwithstanding the criticisms of some objectors in this respect, it would be inappropriate for the Council not to take this matter into material account.